BlazerBen/Final_pygame_project/readme.txt

 Controls
 click on buttons to activate
+wasd: up left down right(normal movement)
+shift: sprint(move at 1.5 speed)
-wasd, up left down right(normal movement) click to shoot and use mana(wait to refill mana) escape is Pause
+click: shoot and use mana(wait to refill mana)
+escape: Pause